dennyzhang/code.dennyzhang.com/bitwise-and-of-numbers-range/README.md

-# Puzzle: Bitwise AND of Numbers Range     :BLOG:Numbers:
+# Leetcode: Bitwise AND of Numbers Range     :BLOG:Medium:

 ---